-Oil sands projects are subject to the royalty framework issued by the Government of Alberta (the Royalty Framework), and regulated by the Oil Sands Royalty Regulation 2009 (OSRR 2009) and supporting regulations, which were sanctioned in 2008.
+Oil sands projects are subject to the royalty framework issued by the Government of Alberta (the Royalty Framework) and regulated by the Oil Sands Royalty Regulation 2009 (OSRR 2009) and supporting regulations.
 Under the Royalty Framework, royalties for oil sands projects are based on a sliding-scale rate of 25% to 40% of net revenue (net revenue royalty or NRR), subject to a minimum royalty within a range of 1% to 9% of gross revenue (gross revenue royalty or GRR).
-Revenues used in royalty formulas are driven primarily by benchmark prices for WCS, while slidingscale percentages in royalty formulas depend on prices for WTI from Cdn\$55/bbl for the minimum rate to the maximum rate at a WTI price of Cdn\$120/bbl.
-A royalty project remains subject to the minimum royalty (the pre-payout phase) until the project's cumulative gross revenue exceeds its cumulative costs, including an annual investment allowance (the postpayout phase).
+Revenues used in royalty formulas are driven primarily by benchmark prices for WCS, while sliding-scale percentages in royalty formulas depend on prices for WTI from Cdn\$55/bbl for the minimum rate to the maximum rate at a WTI price of Cdn\$120/bbl.
+A royalty project remains subject to the minimum royalty (the prepayout phase) until the project's cumulative gross revenue exceeds its cumulative costs, including an annual investment allowance (the post-payout phase).
 During the post-payout phase, the annual royalty paid to the province is the greater of the GRR and NRR.

-In 2021, Suncor incurred royalties at an average rate of 2% of gross revenue for Oil Sands Base (2020 - 0%), and at an average rate of 13% of gross revenue for Syncrude operations (2020 - 3%) due to higher prices.
-Oil Sands Base and the Syncrude project are both in the post-payout phase, with assessment for the year for Oil Sands Base at GRR due to a carry-forward costs balance, and for Syncrude at NRR.
+In 2022, Suncor incurred royalties at an average rate of 12% of gross revenue for Oil Sands Operations projects, which include Base Mine, MacKay River and Firebag, (2021 - 4%), and at an average rate of 18% of gross revenue for Syncrude operations (2021 - 13%) due to higher prices.
+Oil Sands Operations projects and the Syncrude project are in the postpayout phase, with assessment for the year for Oil Sands Base at GRR due to a carry-forward costs balance, and MacKay River, Firebag and Syncrude at NRR.

-Fort Hills is subject to the same Royalty Framework as Oil Sands Base and Syncrude; however, Fort Hills is in the prepayout phase.
-In 2021, Fort Hills incurred royalties at an average rate of 2% of gross revenue (2020 - 1%) due to higher prices.
+Fort Hills is in the pre-payout phase.
+In 2022, Fort Hills incurred royalties at an average rate of 5% of gross revenue (2021 - 2%) due to higher prices.